 Dr. Dave Levin: Well, that’s really well said, and I couldn’t agree more with the gap between the experience and the rest of our lives, whether it’s you know, shopping or travelling or banking and what we experienced in health care, it’s a pretty big gap.
 I am fond of saying every day I work in healthcare and then I go home and live in the 21st century and, and I think that we all see that and feel it.
 I think the other thing that I hear, and this is, is the value of diversity and teamwork.
 So, you’re looking at the problem from a diverse perspective, you know, addressing the technical and the behavioural and the economics of it.
 I would extend that to say I again, as best I can grasp it, the way ONC and CMS have coordinated and collaborated to deliver a combined set of rules that in many ways are interlocking and self-reinforcing and as you said, we’ll see how it plays out.
 You know, typically life teaches us all kinds of interesting lessons when we go do things and I’m sure it will evolve from there.
 Very grateful to you today for sharing your insights and as I said earlier, for the work the whole team at ONC is doing.
 We’ve been talking with Steve Posnak, Executive Director of the Office of Technology for ONC.
 Steve, thanks again for joining us today.

 Steven: Thanks, it was a pleasure.

-Dave: You have been listening to 4 x 4 health, sponsored by Sansoro health.
-Sansoro health, integration at the speed of innovation.
+Dr. Dave Levin: You have been listening to 4 x 4 Health, sponsored by Sansoro Health.
+Sansoro Health, integration at the speed of innovation.
 Check them out at www.sansorohealth.com.
 I hope you will join us next time for another 4 x 4 discussion with healthcare innovators.
 Until then, I am your host Dr. Dave Levin, thanks for listening.